-This year my five-year-old decided he wanted to be Chop-Chop (from Skylander Giants) for Halloween, all because of a Happy Meal toy he has.
+When my son was five, he decided he wanted to be Chop-Chop (from Skylander Giants) for Halloween, all because of a Happy Meal toy he got.
 (Thanks, McDonald’s!)
-This meant I got to figure out how to make a cardboard costume helmet.

-In case any of you are still working on Halloween costume pieces (no judging here, I just started his costume this week), I thought I’d share how I made it.
+In case any of you are still working on Halloween costume pieces (no judging here, I just started working on his latest costume this week), I thought I’d share how I made the cardboard helmet.

-(Tip: A roll of paper towels is quite handy to hold your helmet while you work!)
+Tip: A roll of paper towels is perfect for holding your cardboard helmet while you work.

 You will notice one other addition in my picture, the start of Chop-Chop’s helmet decoration — a triangular nose guard.